adson1234/adson1234/README.md

 ⚡ Things I do in my free time:
 - Genshin Impact Player(700 days activity)
-- Starcraft2 Player(10 years player with 5000 peak mmr/ quitted playing now)
-- Hearthstone player(10 years player with 6000+ wins count)
+- Hearthstone player(10 years player with 6000+ total wins)
 - Go hiking and go to the gym